 Tuff Gong Reggae Boat Tour

-Often dubbed the yachting capital of the world, your visit to Fort Lauderdale wouldn’t feel complete without a morning, midday or nighttime cruise.
+Often dubbed the yachting capital of the world, your visit to Fort Lauderdale wouldn’t feel complete without a morning, midday, or nighttime cruise.
 Why not add a little island flair to your trip and enjoy the fresh air with Captain Tyler on his Tuff Gong Reggae Boat Tour?
 Here you can relax in the tropical vibes, jamming to sweet, sweet reggae music, or take a quick swim and snorkel in the clear shallow water.
-This is a great experience for the entire family, a girl’s trip or romantic escape.
-This four-hour lazy day tour offers tranquility and modern comfort while exploring the beautiful intracoastal waters.
+This is a great experience for the entire family, a girl’s trip, or a romantic escape.
+This four-hour lazy day tour offers tranquillity and modern comfort while exploring the beautiful Intracoastal waters.
 There will be no shortage of photo ops to update your favorite social media pages.